 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

-My husband is an early bird and by early I mean on days we travel he’s in the car at 5 a.m. ready to roll.
-Through the years I’ve found there are five simple things I do that always makes for an ease-filled early morning departure.
+My husband is an early bird and by early I mean on days we travel he’s in the car at 4:30 a.m. and ready to roll.
+Through the years I’ve found there are five simple things that always makes for an ease-filled early morning departure.

 #2 Prep sandwiches, snacks, and treats

 #3 Keep essentials in your Travel Tote

 How many times have you seen people unzipping their cases in the middle of the airport floor?
 Lots of times.
 I never pack essentials in my suitcase.
 The large luggage is for clothes, shoes, and toiletries.
 Invest in a sturdy travel tote or well compartmented backpack.
 Here are my travel tote essentials for every trip:

 #4 Rely on Printed Itineraries